oldmartijntje/accounts-system/README.md

 It takes 4 arguments: the config settings, The text on the button, The text on the label, the exampleName.
 If you only provide the settings, it will still work since the last 3 aren't neccasery.
 It returns the username.

+### 9.questionConsole:
+This function asks the user a question.
+Returns True or False, depending on of they answered with Y or N. Takes 1 argument:
+The question.
+Default question is account creation question.

+### 10.questionTkinter:
+This function asks the user a question in a tkinter window.
+Returns True or False, depending on of they answered with Y or N.
+Takes 2 arguments: The question and the popup title.
+Default question is account creation question.

+### 11.createAppData:
+This checks if the app already has it's own key in the 3 dicts(appdata, achievements, collectables).
+And when it doesn't have these keys, it creates them.
+So you can add data to your apps.

+# Easy functions:
+I also made some easy functions.
+To use any of these functions, you have to put 'accounts_omac.defaultConfigurations.' infront of it, like this: accounts_omac.defaultConfigurations.defaultLoadingConsole() These are the functions: 1.defaultLoadingConsole 2.defaultLoadingTkinter